jojokarlin/Git_DRI_Jan_2017/gitinit.md

 ### Start your file.

-`open gitcheat.md` will let you get started.

-Whatever text editor pops up should be the one that you set in your `git config`.
-We have configured it to use Sublime.
-If Sublime still won't automatically pop up, try `subl gitcheat.md` or just go ahead and open it in Sublime using your GUI.
+Open your gitcheat.md in your text editor.
+We have been using Sublime.

-Using **markdown style**, give your document a title, insert your name and today's date.
+Give your document a title, insert your name and today's date.

+![alt text][gitcheat start]

+[gitcheat start]: https://github.com/jentang/GitDRI/blob/master/images/gitcheat%20start.png "How the start of your git cheatsheet might look in sublime"
+You'll notice that I added a # before my title, and two asterisks around Name and Date.
+This is because I am using **markdown** to cue a heading, and to bold text.
+Try using markdown yourself to add some pizzaz!
+To make something show up on the next line, add two spaces at the end of each line.
+To make something appear as a new paragraph, leave an empty line in between.
 For reference, here is the [GitHub Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) again.

-![alt text][gitcheat start]

-[gitcheat start]: https://github.com/jentang/GitDRI/blob/master/gitcheat%20start.png "How the start of your git cheatsheet might look inn sublime"
-CTRL + S saves the file, SHIFT + CTRL + W closes the Sublime file.
+CTRL + S saves the file, SHIFT + CTRL + W closes the Sublime window.
 ___

 [<<< Configure Git](gitconfig.md) - [Connect to GitHub >>>](github.md)